happy-lab/System-Monitor/README.md

 # Publish System Performance Data to MQTT
-This service monitors the system performance data from files in Linux's `/proc` file system data and publishes them to a MQTT server.
+This service monitors the system performance data from files in Linux's `/proc` file system data, mostly by the Python **psutil** module and publishes them to a MQTT server.

-THis program is an experiment.
+This program is an experiment.
 It is similar to the data collection capabilities of [collectd](http://www.collectd.org) and [Monitorix](http://www.monitorix.org).
 These programs are sinks and have limitied capabilities to act on the data as it is collected.